 1. Empty your bladder every waking hour.
 Set a timer if you have to, but squeeze out every last drop once an hour.

 2. Drink lemon water (1 T lemon juice in 16 oz water) all day long.
 Do not drink more than 8 oz water per waking hour *as a general rule of thumb*.
-8 oz per hour is plenty to stay well-hydrated, but if you’re guzzling water like a camel in the desert you’re just diluting the effect of your UTI-killers.
-Remember this throughout your cure process.
-Also, you can make fruit-infused alkaline water, click here.
+8 oz per hour is plenty to stay well-hydrated, but if you’re guzzling water like a camel in the desert you’re just diluting the effect of the supplements.
+Remember this throughout the wellness process.
+Also, you can make fruit-infused alkaline water, click here, and take D-mannose for E. coli.
+Keeping water flushing through in steady stream prevents bacteria from building up in your bladder and swimming up your ureters to the kidneys.
+Most bacteria are non-motile, but E. coli is the Michael Phelps of the pathogen world.
+Keep the current flowing rapidly against the bacteria.

 4. Take 1/4 tsp cayenne pepper with every meal.
 (If you tried it during the Emergency stage, and you feel it helped.
 It helps wonderfully with some types of infection, and irritates others!)
 You can mix it into a spoonful of honey to make it palatable.
-If you don’t think you can handle 1/4 tsp, take 1/8 tsp, and chase it with a glass of baking soda water (1/2 tsp in 8 oz water).
+If you don’t think your stomach can handle 1/4 tsp, take 1/8 tsp, and chase it with a glass of baking soda water (1/4 tsp in 8 oz water).

 I’m putting this in a pinned blog post, since I realized that it isn’t very noticeable as a page when you’re on a mobile device.